stefanosAgelastos/IaCexample/README.md

 I'm going ahead to change the ami to another one.
 I expect to see the new plan and aprove it.

-Switching from:
+Switching:
-- Ubuntu Server 18.04 LTS (HVM), SSD Volume Type to
+- from Ubuntu Server 18.04 LTS (HVM), SSD Volume Type

-+ Amazon Linux 2 AMI (HVM), SSD Volume Type
-Instance type remains the same.
++ to Amazon Linux 2 AMI (HVM), SSD Volume Type Instance type remains the same.
 `terraform apply` shows the changes in the plan.